saoudh/db-vendo-client/docs/dumps/readme.md

 # Dumps from DB Navigator API app.vendo.noncd.db.de

 In this directory, some intercepted traffic from DB Navigator.
+(Repo license does not apply to this directory.)

 How to intercept: